GM looks for alternative supplies in China after deadly factory blast

 GM described Dicastal as one of its “global suppliers”, but did not provide any further information on the company.

-Asked if that Dicastal was Citic Dicastal Wheel Manufacturing Co., Ltd., a producer of aluminum alloy wheels headquartered in the eastern province of Hebei and a unit of Beijing-based Citic Group, a GM spokeswoman in Shanghai said she did not have any information.
+Asked if that Dicastal was Citic Dicastal Wheel Manufacturing Co., Ltd., a producer of aluminum alloy wheels headquartered in the eastern province of Hebei and a unit of Beijing-based Citic Group[CITIC.UL] , a GM spokeswoman in Shanghai said she did not have any information.